AugmentedWeb/UserGUI/README.md

 With a simple command, the user can add pages to the GUI.
 If multiple pages are added, a navigation bar will generated automatically.

-### Various other settings
+### Various other features

+* Custom CSS input to internal and external GUI separately
+* Really simple data functions for GUI elements
 * Open the GUI in the center of the screen
+* Notify the user if popups are blocked
 * Dynamically size the external GUI
-* Custom CSS input to internal and external GUI separately
+* Bypass site CORS
-* etc...
+* and so on...

 ## Technology